tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/different_addresses.rst

 .. image:: different_addresses/addresses_4.png
    :align: center
    :class: img-thumbnail
-   :alt: How to manage different customer addresses on Odoo Sales?
+   :alt: How to manage different customer addresses on CoquiAPPs Sales?

 Once done, you can return to your Sales dashboard and create a new quotation.
 Now, if you enter your new customer, you will see that the other fields will fill in by themself with the information